ChapatteMateo/ADACADABRA/index.md

  So let's get into work and start digging!

-## The data we need:
+## Let's get some data:

-But before diving into the nice visualisations, let's make a quick (boring but necessary) detour on the different datasets we required and the reason we discarded some MSOA areas in our study.
+Let's make a quick (boring but necessary) detour on the different datasets we required and the reason we discarded some MSOA areas in our study.

 Concerning the datasets, the one from [Tesco Grocery](https://springernature.figshare.com/articles/Metadata_record_for_Tesco_Grocery_1_0_a_large-scale_dataset_of_grocery_purchases_in_London/11799765) will the basis of our analysis.
 Additionally, to come up with a wealth estimation for each MSOA, we can rely on the data issued by [Greater London Authority](https://data.london.gov.uk/dataset/msoa-atlas).
 Indeed they share a wide range of statistical information on MSOA's population, including the median income that we will use as a base for our wealth estimate.